Share this article

 6. Weed Control

 Controlling weeds throughout the summertime is the best way to decrease weeds all year round.
 Spotting weeds in your garden and lawn can be tricky at times.
-Inconsistency in colour and texture of your grass is always a big sign of weed presence.
-It is always easier to spot weeds after you have mown the lawn, so applying weed killer post mow, will be beneficial.
+Inconsistency in color and texture of your grass is always a big sign of weed presence.
+It is always easier to spot weeds after you have mown the lawn, so applying weed killer post-mow will be beneficial.

 Spraying weed killer can also be damaging to your lawn, so finding the right spray that coincides with your lawns needs is extremely crucial.
 Reach out to Rainfall Landscapes if you need assistance or have any questions about weeds.